Neste Expects Renewable Fuel Facilities to Drive Growth Despite Oil Margin Challenges

 See also: SK Energy joins hands with state-run power supplier to build electric vehicle charging infrastructure

-Separately, Neste is expected to make a final investment decision on its green hydrogen project at its Porvoo refinery in in early 2024.
+Separately, Neste is expected to make a final investment decision on its project at its Porvoo refinery in in early 2024.
 If the project proceeds, renewable fuel production could commence in 2026 and be primarily used in the refinery's processes, replacing fuel derived from fossil feedstocks.

 Lehmus added, “Longer term, if the availability of green hydrogen can be scaled up, it offers then the possibility to also further convert green hydrogen into fuels or chemicals.”